learn-co-curriculum/fewpjs-introducing-the-dom-and-just-enough-javascript/README.md

 ## Conclusion

 In this lesson you've learned the "sight words" of basic JavaScript.
-You should be able to reason about what code is doing when it works with the DOM in the subsequent lessons.
+With those, you can reason about what code is doing when it works with the DOM in future lessons.

 Don't forget the power of imagination!
 By looking at these bits of code, you can imagine that the code, written by humans just like you probably does